 - Finger coil the strands that need more definition using gels or styling creams.

-- Install pin curls using our Hair Pins to help stretch your texture.
+- Install pin curls using our Small Hair Pins to help stretch your texture.

 These steps are also the best for those interested in learning how to refresh curls after sleeping.
 You can refresh your curls day or night to add some extra bounce back into your locks and smooth any flyaways.

 Tip #7: Adjust Your Routine According to Your Hair Needs

 For your routine to be consistent, it needs to fit seamlessly into your lifestyle.

 If you’re implementing techniques and tips that don’t nourish your hair, feel free to try something different.
 The natural hair community is full of various textures and coils with each deserving their own perfectly curated nighttime routine.

 Here are a few factors that may influence how you nurture your curls: